DIY Pet Casket: Build a Heartfelt Memorial for Under $20

 It’s not a good idea.
 Plastic doesn’t break down and may be restricted by local rules.
 Better options for burial are reinforced cardboard or untreated wood.
 If you use plastic at all, keep it for short-term indoor remembrance and choose a biodegradable option for burial later.

-How do I personalize a DIY pet casket?
+How do I personalize a pet burial casket?

 Small, meaningful touches are best: